 Are advisory fees deductible?
 It depends.

 Many dealers have been switching to a fee-based model.
-The perceived benefit, from the investor’s point of view, could be the potential ability to deduct advisory fees on a non-registered account.
+One perceived benefit, from the investor’s point of view, is the potential to deduct advisory fees on a non-registered account.
 They would be unable to deduct these fees directly in an “embedded fee” model.

 This raises the question: When are advisory fees tax-deductible?

 The rules for deductibility of advisory fees1. can be found in section 20 (1) (bb) of the Income Tax Act.